NU-CS-Software-Studio-Spring-25/project-outfit-generator-closet-organizer/README.md

 Goal: Finding an outfit to fit a certain theme.
 The app would help collect clothing items from different stores and generate an outfit that fits the theme.

 MVP of Project: Client gives us a word (description) of what they want for an outfit.
-Our product will give me (at minimum) a top and a bottom that match each other and what the client wants.
+Our product will return (at minimum) a top and a bottom that match each other and what the client wants.
 Sample: "I want an outfit for a formal get together with my co-workers (female)" - output cute shirt / skirt